GU-CLASP/GU-CLASP.github.io/README.md

 ### Preparing your system

 It's best to make changes in a different branch.
-Create a new branch for your dev work.
+If you want to do your work in a separate `dev` branch, do:

 ```(bash)
 git checkout -b dev